 - collecting and disseminating open culture data via an open digital infrastructure

 - collecting and sharing knowledge and experience with open culture data

 - encouraging the making of new applications based on open culture data

 Open Cultuur Data achieves this through the following activities:

 - workshops, presentations and publications on open culture data

-- organising a masterclass on open data for cultural heritage institutions
+- masterclass open data for cultural heritage institutions

-- organising a competition with special awards for applications made with open culture data
+- competition with special awards for applications made with open culture data